Nilthd/multilabel-text-classifier/README.md

 ## Key Design Decisions

 **Why BCEWithLogitsLoss?**
 Each class is treated as an independent binary question.
-"With Logits" means sigmoid is applied internally — more numerically stable than applying it manually before the loss.
+"With Logits" means sigmoid is applied internally, more numerically stable than applying it manually before the loss.

 **Why the CLS token?**
 BERT trains its position-0 output to summarize the entire input sequence, making it the natural choice for sentence-level classification.

 **Why a threshold instead of argmax?**
 Argmax always picks exactly one winner.
-A threshold lets multiple classes win when the model is confident about several — which is the whole point of multi-label classification.
+A threshold lets multiple classes win when the model is confident about several, which is the whole point of multi-label classification.

 ## Requirements